 6. Toad Lily – The Fall Star

-Orchid-like spotted flowers appear in late summer and fall when most shade gardens are winding down.
-Zone 4-9.
-These exotic beauties prefer consistent moisture and look spectacular planted in groups of 5 or more.
+Flowers that look like orchids and have spots appear during late summer and fall when most shade gardens are coming to an end.
+Zones 4-9.
+These beautiful plants like to be kept moist and look great when planted in groups of 5 or more.

 Keep going